madhusikha/office_sales_analysis/README.md

 Category wise sales analysis of an office using Seaborn data visualization library

-This project was carried out when I was doing an Udemy course by Jose Portilla, thanks for creating such a good beginnner level course.
+Thanks to Udemy course by Jose Portilla.